mrkishi/veonim/cultural-learnings.md

 - shadow buffers:
   - creating shadow-buffer adds an extra window. figure out how to fix this

+- fix neovim.ts current onFnCall -> some stuff are properties!

 ## interestings
 - do we flicker on canvas resize? if so, what about cache canvas then drawImage after resize?
 - render event `option_set` has `guifont` and `linespace`. we can use this now instead of our own custom global variables.